AnswerDotAI/llmsurgery/README.md

 | XML views | display, one-way |  | [`view_dlg`](https://AnswerDotAI.github.io/llmsurgery/dlgskill.html#view_dlg), [`msg2xml`](https://AnswerDotAI.github.io/llmsurgery/dlgskill.html#msg2xml) |

 The session codecs route through chat on their way to the wire: ant’s [`dlg2msgs`](https://AnswerDotAI.github.io/llmsurgery/ant.html#dlg2msgs) and oai’s [`dlg2items`](https://AnswerDotAI.github.io/llmsurgery/oai.html#dlg2items) are each `denorm_msgs(dlg2chat(...))`.

-The section title comes from Peter Naur’s essay Programming as Theory Building.
-A program is the theory its builders hold, and the source alone does not carry it.
-The builders here include AI models whose memory is wiped between sessions.
-The theory must live in artifacts like this page, or it dies at every compaction.